Accelerated Reader Program

 - The students earn points for mastering the material on the test.
 They earn full points by answering all test questions correctly.
 Students who average at least an 80% on tests taken are considered to understand what they read at an average level.

 - Students may check books out from the public library and read from personal collections, but the above rules for taking tests apply to these books as well.
 You may use www.arbookfind.com to see book levels and point values.
-Your ELA teacher and Librarian will need to approve these books before testing.
+Your librarian will need to approve these books before testing.
 The student’s name and book title will be placed on an “approved” list so they may take a test when they finish the book.
-Students must come to me before they start reading the book so I can make sure/verify it is AR and the appropriate level.
+Students must come to the librarian before they start reading the book to make verify it is AR and the appropriate level.

 How can parents help?